SPeeDoA1/Map-Reduce/README.md

 ## Acknowledgments

+Special thanks to **Dr. Anmar Burhan** for supervision and guidance on this project.

+### Technologies Used
 - Apache Spark team for the distributed computing framework
 - Faker library for realistic data generation
 - Rich library for beautiful console output
+- Matplotlib for data visualization

 ---